Skip to main content

 IDCONNECT_API_HOST

-• string full IdConnect host with path
+• string full IdConnect host with path, e.g. https://fc.yourdomain.com/op/idconnect.

 SCRIPT_SUBDOMAIN